 (4.3) Improve the church’s ability to grow through the development of infrastructure strengthening objectives in each ministry area.

 (4.4) Develop and execute a plan to revamp the church’s Information Technology infrastructure, moving from a PC based network and hardware to MAC and use of the “Cloud” for file sharing, business processes, etc.

-(4.5) Take development, documentation, and implementation of all ministry and church business processes to the next level, with renewed emphasis on development and expansion of the Management System.
+(4.5) Take development, documentation, and implementation of all ministry and church business processes to the next level, with a renewed emphasis on the development and expansion of the Management System.